stephengaito/documentArchive/racket/design/testing.md

 run at the command line, to perform unit, integration and functional tests, runUtests, runItests, and runFtests, respectively.

+The Racket (only) tests will use [RackUnit](http://docs.racket-lang.org/rackunit/) to manage the various collection of tests.
+The tests will be located in the specs directory of the given package, with each level of specifications located in the specs/unit, specs/integration and specs/functional directories respectively.

 The diSimpExplorer functional tests will run the Racket web-application three times one for each of the different browsers: